DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 !!! quote ""

-    The ISIS production Dockerfile automates the conda installation process above.
+    The ISIS production Dockerfile automates the mamba installation process above.
     You can either build the Dockerfile yourself or use the [usgsastro/isis](https://hub.docker.com/repository/docker/usgsastro/isis)
     image from DockerHub.